rkilpadi/vassar-dining-app/doc/vision.md

 ### Target Audience: Vassar students, employees, and dining staff.

 ### Business Case: Improves quality of student life.
-Allows for better stock/labor management.
+Allows for Vassar Dining to prioritise what ingredients to buy more and what meals to focus on.

 ## Main Features:
 - Displaying the menu